hacky1997/snapfix/README.md

 snapfix verify [--strict]
 ```

-Runs all fixture files through `reconstruct()` and confirms they are valid Python, importable without errors, callable, and return a non-None result.
-With `--strict`, also fails on fixtures containing truncated, circular, or unserializable sentinels.
+Confirms every fixture file in your test suite is still healthy: valid Python syntax, importable without errors, fixture function present, returns a non-None value.
+With `--strict`, also fails on fixtures containing internal markers that indicate the original capture was incomplete.

 ```
 snapfix verify — tests/fixtures/